Scanbuy-Inc/dcoupon-public-docs/publishers-api/README.md

   + companyTokens: "_Filter offers from this/these company/ies_"
   + longitude: "_User longitude coordinate (DD format)_"
   + latitude:"_User latitude coordinate (DD format)_"
-  + radius: "_Radius to make the search for coupons available_ *FR incluir unidad de medida"
+  + radius: "_Radius in kilometers to make the search for coupons available_"
-  + zipcode: "_Zip code to filter the search_ *FR validar que funciona"
   + start: "_Number of rows to skip before starting to return rows_" (Optional) (Default: 0)
   + limit: "_Number of rows fetched_" (Optional)_"
   + orderBy:"_Filter how the result set is sorted_"